Nowghan-e Olya

 Nowghan-e Olya (نوغان عليا) (Note: Also romanized as Nowghān Olyā and Nowghān-e ‘Olyā; also known as Narghān and Nowghān-e Bālā) is a neighborhood in the village of Nowghan in Karchambu-ye Shomali Rural District of Karchambu District in Buin Miandasht County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Nowghan-e Olya's population was 91 in 28 households, when it was a village in the former Buin Miandasht District of Faridan County.
 The following census in 2011 counted 72 people in 26 households.

-After the census, the district was separated from the county in the establishment of Buin Miandasht County, and the rural district was transferred to the new Karchambu District.
-Nowghan-e Sofla merged with Nowghan-e Olya to form the new village of Nowghan.
+In 2013, the district was separated from the county in the establishment of Buin Miandasht County, and the rural district was transferred to the new Karchambu District.
+Nowghan-e Olya merged with Nowghan-e Sofla, which was renamed Nowghan.